Nigel ThorpeTechnical Director

 Alternative to passwords

 We no longer have to rely on passwords.
 There are password managers that mean we just have to remember one strong password and multifactor authentication (MFA), is now widely used for personal accounts as well as at work.
 Other forms of authentication such as using a fingerprint or face to login to devices and accounts, is also becoming more common and more trusted.

 What you should be doing is protecting your Data (even if your account gets compromised)

 With cyber threats facing consumers at an all-time high, coupled with the pandemic’s impact on home working, it is worrying that individuals seem to be numb to the threats that weak passwords pose.
 Just taking a few simple steps to improve how you manage them can lead to increased safety, both personally and professionally.

-No matter how strict the password rules are, sometime, a ‘bad guy’ is going to breach someone’s account.
+No matter how strict the password rules are, sometimes, a ‘bad guy’ is going to breach someone’s account.
 Making this difficult is very important, but so is the recognition that user accounts will get compromised.
-In which case, data should be encrypted so that if stolen, it will be useless.
+In this case, data should be encrypted with file encryption software so that if stolen, it will be useless.

 If you are interested in reading the rest of the "Mistakes humans make with Data" series:

 - See part 1 of "Mistakes humans make with Data" – Using Public Wi-Fi here